Witchcraft: Accusations of witchcraft

 Throughout the world, accusations of witchcraft are often linked to social and economic tensions.
-Females are most often accused, but in some cultures it was mostly males, such as in 17th-century Iceland.
+Females are most often accused, especially in more male-dominated societies like 16th-century America.
+However, in some cultures it was mostly males, such as in 17th-century Iceland.
 In many societies, accusations are directed mainly against the elderly, but in others age is not a factor, and in some cultures it is mainly adolescents who are accused.

 Éva Pócs writes that reasons for accusations of witchcraft fall into four general categories.
 The first three of which were proposed by Richard Kieckhefer, and the fourth added by Christina Larner: